-At Comer Education Campus, we’re creating a more joyful world where the leaders of tomorrow are holistically nurtured to explore their creativity, possibility, and wonder.
+Comer Education Campus is home to partners committed to creating a more joyful world where the leaders of tomorrow are holistically nurtured to explore their creativity, possibility, and wonder.
+Together, these organizations support youth power, equity, and possibility through holistic schooling, career exploration, personal and professional enrichment, and expansive learning opportunities.

 The Gary Comer Youth Center is where young people sharpen their skills for college and for impactful, transformative careers that shape their communities and the world.
 We support youth in becoming their own success story.